Florida Faces A Rocky Rollout To Restore Voting Rights After Felony Convictions

 There is no corollary for Republican-leaning counties.

-The first county to fully roll out its process for restoring the voting rights of people with felony convictions was Miami-Dade County.
-In a July press conference, the Miami-Dade State Attorney's Office, Public Defender's Office, Clerk of Courts and the Eleventh Judicial Circuit of Courts jointly announced how the new process would be carried out.
+The first county to fully roll out its process for restoring the voting rights of people with felony convictions was Miami-Dade.
+In a July press conference, the Miami-Dade State Attorney's Office, Public Defender's Office, Clerk of Courts and the 11th Judicial Circuit Courts jointly announced how the new process would be carried out.

 In collaboration, the different parts of the government would help identify people who are too poor to pay their outstanding debts.
 Once identified, the people's cases would be fast-tracked through the court, upon which time they would be given other options to payment.
 Meanwhile, they would be issued court orders stating their sentence has been completed, granting them the right to vote.